 Prior antibiotic exposure profoundly affects the Fut2-probiotic relationship

 To test whether the relationship between Fut2 genotype and probiotic strain characteristics were independent of antibiotic exposure, we supplemented non-antibiotic exposed mice with B. infantis (Fig. 5A).
-No significant difference in B. infantis persistence post-gavage was observed between Fut2WT and Fut2KO mice (Fig. 5B) and B. infantis was not detectable in intestinal tissue from either Fut2WT or Fut2KO mice at day 5 post-gavage (Supplementary Fig. S5A).
+No significant difference in B. infantis persistence post-gavage was observed between Fut2WT and Fut2KO mice (Fig. 5B), and B. infantis was not detectable in intestinal tissue from either Fut2WT or Fut2KO mice at day 5 post-gavage (Supplementary Fig. S5A).
 However, analysis of B. infantis abundance following gavage (based on AUC) revealed an effect that was opposite to that observed in antibiotic exposed mice, with B. infantis significantly higher in Fut2KO mice compared to Fut2WT (mean AUC[WT]=3.8 [SD=0.6]; AUC[KO]=5.6 [0.90]; P=0.00046; Fig. 5C).

 Faecal levels of Bifidobacterium probiotics were assessed during the instillation period (samples collected two hours prior to gavage and six hours after gavage).
 Levels in post-gavage samples (6 hours) did not differ between Fut2WT and Fut2KO mice, consistent with the instillation of equal probiotic loads.
 However, at 22 hours post-gavage (2 hours prior to gavage), levels in Fut2KO mice were significantly higher than in Fut2WT mice (P<0.0001; Supplementary Fig. S5B).
 No cumulative effect was observed with repeat gavage and the decline in probiotic levels after 22 hours was comparable to that observed in the 24 hours post cessation of installation.